dmric/gsdk/README.md

   bundle install
   ```

-  Congratulation, Get Shit Done for Rails Version has been installed in your local machine.
+  Congratulation, Get Shit Done for Rails Version has been installed on your local machine.

 3. Run the install generator to integrate Get Shit Done in your rails
+   app

   ```
   rails g gsdk:install
   ```

-  The install generator will created the following layout, css and js files in your app:
+  The install generator will create the following layout, css and js files in your app:

   * app/views/layouts/_base.html.erb
   * app/assets/stylesheets/gsdk.css